allysan223/boxing-with-friends/README.md

 Acknowledgements
 ---
-This code runs heavily off of ELMA (https://github.com/klavinslab/elma) and ENVIRO (https://github.com/klavinslab/enviro) and would like to thank Professor Klavins for his simulator and guidance and enthusiam for this project, Also to the TA's for their help and guidance.
+This code runs heavily off of ELMA (https://github.com/klavinslab/elma) and ENVIRO (https://github.com/klavinslab/enviro) and would like to thank Professor Klavins for his simulator and guidance on this project, Also to the TA's and classmates for their help and support.

 This project was also completed as part of the University of Washington curriculum EE P 520: Software Engineering for Embedded Applications